What If... Ultron Won?: Plot

 Tony Stark creates the "Ultron" global defense program to keep the Earth safe and establish world peace.
-However, Ultron goes rogue and concludes that Earth requires evolution, leading him to create and transfer his programming into an organic body made from Vibranium.
+However, Ultron goes rogue and concludes that Earth requires evolution, leading him to create and transfer his programming into an organic body made from vibranium.
 (Note: This transference is when the story diverges from the events of the film Avengers: Age of Ultron (2015).)
 He then proceeds to kill Stark and most of the Avengers before launching nuclear missiles around the Earth, eradicating most of humanity.

 Shortly after, Thanos arrives, seeking the Mind Stone to complete the Infinity Gauntlet, but Ultron bisects him and takes the Infinity Stones for himself, becoming aware of the more expansive universe.
 Using the Stones' power, Ultron builds an army of Ultron Sentries and a teleporting spaceship before destroying several planets and killing most of the universe's remaining life.
 With his mission complete, Ultron is left without a purpose until he hears the Watcher's narration and becomes aware of the multiverse's existence.

 Meanwhile, surviving Avengers Natasha Romanoff and Clint Barton fight to survive Ultron's forces.
 However, Barton is losing his will to live.
 Arriving in Moscow, they search KGB files in the hopes of defeating Ultron, finding one for Arnim Zola, a Hydra scientist whose consciousness was uploaded into a computer after his death.
 (Note: As depicted in Captain America: The Winter Soldier (2014)) Romanoff and Barton travel to a Siberian Hydra laboratory and coerce Zola into helping them, intending to upload him into Ultron's programming to delete Ultron.
 They lure in a group of Ultron Sentries and upload Zola's consciousness into one.
 However, Zola cannot upload himself into Ultron as he has left their universe.
 Barton sacrifices himself so that Romanoff and Zola can escape.

-Upon locating the Watcher, Ultron fights him across multiple realities, including Mustafar, and emerges victorious, but the former flees before he can be killed.
-Ultron assumes control of the Watcher's observatory, now having countless universes to attack.
+Upon locating the Watcher, Ultron fights him across multiple realities and emerges victorious, but the Watcher flees before he can be killed.
+Ultron assumes control of the Watcher's Observational Plane, now having countless universes to attack.
 With no other options, the Watcher meets with Doctor Strange Supreme, whom he had previously left to his fate, (Note: As depicted in the fourth episode, "What If...
 Doctor Strange Lost His Heart Instead of His Hands?") and requests his help in stopping Ultron.